-Following the signing of a new consortium agreement with China National Coal Development Company Ltd and Sheikh Ahmed Dalmook Al Maktoum Private Office One Person Company LLC, the immediate challenge for the Company is securing a new LOI and a binding Shareholder/JV Agreement to move to financial close and project completion.
-There are risks following the signing of the Consortium Agreement and therefore of not reaching financial close, principally in securing the further permission needed from the Pakistani Authorities and securing of finance.
-Also it will be necessary to draw up EPC contracts for the mine and the power plant.
-Economic risk is protected, including cost increase, through the Government of Pakistan's cost-plus pricing mechanism.
-However, the Government of Pakistan have nominated the project as a priority.
+Following the signing of a new consortium agreement with China National Coal Development Company Ltd and Sheikh Ahmed Dalmook Al Maktoum Private Office One Person Company LLC, the immediate challenge for the Company is securing an LOI and entering a Shareholder/JV Agreement to move to financial close and project completion.
+There are risks related to obtaining adequately viable tariffs in order to maximise return.
+Although economic risk is protected, including cost increase, through the Government of Pakistan's cost-plus pricing mechanism.